 Inventory Turnover = Number of Units Sold / Average Number of Units On-Hand

-To help you analyze the results, an inventory turnover ratio benchmark of 2 to 4 is ideal, but keep in mind that it can vary based on your industry.
+To help you analyse the results, an inventory turnover ratio benchmark of 2 to 4 is ideal, but keep in mind that it can vary based on your industry.

 A ratio within this range tells you that

-- Your inbound and outbound logistics are optimized.
+- Your inbound and outbound logistics are optimised.